CAMO-NET-LIV/MIMER/paper.md

     MIMER offers a powerful functionality to analyze previous events within a dataset over a specified period.
 This feature is highly customizable, allowing users to define various parameters according to their analytical requirements.
 By leveraging this capability, users can gain insights into historical trends and patterns present in the dataset.
 This historical analysis proves invaluable for a wide range of analytical purposes, enabling researchers to make informed decisions and derive meaningful conclusions from the data.

-3. Transposing (pivoting) the microbiology dataset:
+3. Transposing (pivoting) the microbiology dataset for Antimicrobial susceptibility testing (AST):

-    MIMER offers functionality to transpose or pivot microbiology datasets.
-This process involves reorganizing the dataset to make it more consumable and useful for machine learning applications.
-By pivoting the data, users can reshape it into a format that is easier to analyse and interpret, enabling more effective model training and analysis.
+    MIMER provides a feature for transposing or pivoting susceptibility columns in the microbiology datasets, restructures the dataset to enhance its usability for machine learning/analytical purposes.
+This functionality ultimately enables more effective model training and analysis in the context of Antimicrobial Susceptibility Testing.

 These features represent just a portion of MIMER's capabilities, and the project is designed to be scalable, allowing for the addition of more functionalities as needed.